PranavPatil7/Silicon_Sentinel/README.md

 The alficore module contains our wrapper to pytorchfi and the analysis components.
 The main entry point are the two files `alficore/wrapper/test_error_models_imgclass.py` and `alficore/wrapper/test_error_models_objdet.py`.
 Please see section [Integration Example](#end-to-end-integration-example) for an example on how to use them.

 ### Dataloaders
 Current data loader examples focus on image data sets only.
 Dataloaders are enhanced to allow capturing additional information during fault injection runs.
 The minimal information stored about each image are directory+filename, height, width and image id.
 This can be extended to individual needs.
 For a consistent handling of different datasets each dataset is brought into a json format as used in the CoCo dataset first.
 An example for converting text based labels to json based labels is presented in the example script `utils/kitti-2_coco_labels.py`.
 For object detection datasets please take note of the bounding box coordinate encoding that is used in the final json file.
 The different versions of BB encodings can be found in the file `alficore/dataloader/objdet_baseClasses/boxes.py`.
 Please be aware that relative coordinates are currently not supported.
-Therefore it is recommended to calculate absolute coordinates for instance for the top left corner as well as height and width of the bounding boxes according to the image dimension of your dataset.
+Therefore it is recommended to calculate absolute coordinates for instance for the top left corner as Ill as height and width of the bounding boxes according to the image dimension of your dataset.
 Training, test and validation datasets can be configured in different json files.
 There is a script called `utils/split_data.py` that gives an example on how to create separate json files from one overall json file.
 For the later fault injection run only one of those files is used and need to be given as input parameter as explained in section [Integration Example](#end-to-end-integration-example).
 Dataloader examples are part of `alficore`.
 They can be found in directory `alficore/dataloader`.
 The file `abs_loader.py`contains an abstract dataloader class.
 Most functions can be overwritten and adjusted to the own needs.
 One function called `load_json` must be defined for each dataloader because it takes care of preparing the dataset dictionary.
 Examples can be found in `alficore/dataloader/coco_loader`.
-We provide some wellknown dataloaders as examples which are optimized for pytorch-Alfi.
+I provide some Illknown dataloaders as examples which are optimized for pytorch-Alfi.
 This can be used as an example to develop dataloader for another dataset.
 The dataloaders are called in the files `alficore/wrapper/test_error_models_objdet.py` and `alficore/wrapper/test_error_models_imgclass.py` respectively.
 The first is used for object detection and the second for classification.
 Check the function ` __ptfi_dataloader` in either file for details.

 ### Monitoring
-Monitoring functions are optional but can be used to identify specific samples where, for example, non-numerical elements such as NaN or Inf were encountered or sample image which lead to maximum vulnerability.
+Monitoring functions are optional but can be used to identify specific samples where, for example, non-numerical elements such as NaN or Inf Ire encountered or sample image which lead to maximum vulnerability.

 ### Evaluation

 Result files are stored in directories that reflect the paramters of the test run.
 The top level directory is set in the `scenarios\default.yml` file or similar using the parameter `save_fault_file_dir`.
 Per default it is `result_files`.
 The next sub-directory is named \<ModelName\>\_\<number of runs\>\_"trials".
-Next we put the \<injection mode\> + "\_injs".
-Injection mode is either "neurons" or "weights".
+Next I put the \<injection mode\> + "\_injs".
+Injection mode is either "neurons" or "Iights".
 Then follows the injection policy which can be either "per_image", "per_epoch", or "per_batch".
 After that follows a directory combining the string "objDet" or "imClass" for the type of model with a time stamp, the number of faults per injection and the bit-range in which was injected.
 Finally the dataset name and the dataset type (train, val or test) are appended.
 Here is an example: "result_files/LeNet_orig_1_trials/neurons_injs/per_batch/imClass_20221024-144100_1_faults_[0,8]_bits/mnist/val/"

 #### Image classification model evaluation

 For image classification, the test results are stored in csv files.
 Files can be found in the directory described above.
 Result file names are constructed as follows:
-The model name + "_test_random_sbf_" + the injection type (either "neurons" or "weights") + "_inj".
-This is followed by the number of faults, the number of runs and the batch size + "bs".
+The model name + "_test_random_sbf_" + the injection type (either "neurons" or "Iights") + "_inj".
+This is folloId by the number of faults, the number of runs and the batch size + "bs".
 Finally the dataset and the string "results" or "results_golden" is attached.
-Here is an example showing that the original LeNet model was used with faults inejcted into neurons where 1 fault per image in 1 run and batch size 10 were used with the mnist dataset: "LeNet_orig_test_random_sbf_neurons_inj_1_1_10bs_mnist_results_golden.csv"
+Here is an example showing that the original LeNet model was used with faults inejcted into neurons where 1 fault per image in 1 run and batch size 10 Ire used with the mnist dataset: "LeNet_orig_test_random_sbf_neurons_inj_1_1_10bs_mnist_results_golden.csv"

 The golden csv file has the following structure:
 File path (depending on the used dataset might not be available and show -1), ground truth class, original output index - top5,original output score - top5,time - original model and some fields that are not relevant for the opensource version.